Zero knowledge convincing protocol on quantum bit is impossible

 \section{Abstract}

-{\bf It is one of fundamental feature of quantum formalism that on one hand it provides a new information processing resources and on the other hand putting fundamental constraints on the processing of quantum information implying ``no-go'' theorems about no cloning \cite{noclon1,noclon2,noclon3}, no bit commitment \cite{bc1,bc2} no deleting \cite{nodel} in quantum theory.
-Here we ask about possibility of ``zero knowledge'' scenario which, for its simplicity, can be considered as the quantum primitive or model scenario for any problems of similar kind.
+It is one of fundamental features of quantum formalism that on one hand it provides a new information processing resources and on the other hand puts fundamental constraints on the processing of quantum information implying ``no-go'' theorems for cloning \cite{noclon1,noclon2,noclon3}, bit commitment \cite{bc1,bc2} and deleting \cite{nodel} in quantum theory.
+Here we ask about possibility of ``zero knowledge'' scenario which, for its simplicity, can be considered as a quantum primitive or model scenario for any problems of similar kind.
 Consider two parties: Alice and Bob and suppose that Bob is given a qubit system in a quantum state $\phi$, unknown to him.
 Alice knows $\phi$ and she is supposed to convince Bob that she knows $\phi$ sending some test message.
 Is it possible for her to convince Bob providing him "zero knowledge" i. e. no information about $\phi$ he has?
 We prove that there is no "zero knowledge" protocol of that kind.
 In fact it turns out that basing on Alice message, Bob (or third party - Eve - who can intercept the message) can synthetize a copy of the unknown qubit state $\phi$ with nonzero probability.
-This "no-go" result puts general constrains on information processing where information {\it about} quantum state is involved.}
+This "no-go" result puts general constrains on information processing where information {\it about} quantum state is involved.

 Consider first the most general test message from Alice.
 It can involve some {\it classical information} (some data, function encoded in classical bits) as well as purely {\it quantum information} represented by quantum register or, in other words, quantum system in some state.
 In her message she can, for example order to perform quantum computing of some problem and foresee the result or even - in general - she can order Bob to run both quantum and classical Turing machines to check some of her predictions.
 She must make some predictions however, as the message is supposed to {\it test} her knowledge.
 Thus, in general, Bob must perform some {\it measurement} to check her predictions.